reactpatterns/reactpatterns/pages/stateless-function.md

 };
 ```

-With stateless function, arrow function, destructuring and implicit return:
+With stateless function, arrow function, destructuring and implicit return.

 ```js
 const UserPassword = ({userpassword}) => <p>The user password is: {userpassword}</p>
 ```

-Stateless function is great for styling as well:
+Stateless function is great for styling as well.

 ```js
 const PrimaryButton = props => {